dhbalaji/docusauras-dhbalaji-blog/blog/2024/warranty-claim-request-response-cycle.md

 ### **Negative Cases: 300, 400, and 500 Errors**

-#### **303 See Other (Agency for Warranty)**
+#### **303 See Other Agency for Warranty (Outsourced)**

 Instead of resolving your issue directly, the brand redirects you to a third-party service center.
 This often happens with products bought online.
 Hello, Amazon warranty maze!

 #### **304 Untouched (We’re Looking Into It)**

-You’ve submitted your claim, but the company keeps responding with, _“Our team will get back to you soon.”_ Weeks pass, but nothing changes—classic cached response with no updates.
+You’ve submitted your claim, but the company keeps responding with, “Our team will get back to you soon.”
+Weeks pass, but nothing changes.
+Classic cached response with no updates.

 #### **305 Use Proxy (Only the First Owner Gets Warranty)**

 Some motorcycle companies require warranty claims to be made by the original owner.
-If you’ve bought the motorcycle second-hand, tough luck—find the first owner or kiss the warranty goodbye.
+If you’ve bought the motorcycle second-hand, tough luck finding the first owner or kiss the warranty goodbye.

 #### **400 Bad Request (Invalid Warranty Claim)**